programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 This tutorial uses a bibliographic corpus managed by the [British Library](https://www.bl.uk/) (BL) to enhance public access to doctoral research. [*E-Theses Online*](https://ethos.bl.uk/) (EThOS, hereafter) provides metadata — which is to say, data *about* a PhD, *not* the data *of* the PhD—such as Author, Title, Abstract, Keywords, [Dewey Decimal Classification](https://en.wikipedia.org/wiki/Dewey_Decimal_Classification) (DDC), etc. Most users of EThOS will search this metadata using the BL's web interface to find and retrieve individual documents (see Figure 1); however, in aggregate, [the data](https://bl.iro.bl.uk/catalog?locale=en&q=%22UK+Doctoral+Thesis+Metadata+from+EThOS%22&search_field=all_fields&sort=year_published_isi+desc&_ga=2.85833567.757719569.1646905901-495121888.1646905901) also provide a unique perspective on U.K. Higher Education.

-{% include figure.html filename="EThOS.png" caption="EThOS Web Interface for an Individual Metadata Record" %}
+{% include figure.html filename="EThOS.png" alt="Visual description of figure image" caption="Figure 1.
+EThOS Web Interface for an Individual Metadata Record" %}

 In the terminology of the BL, EThOS is '[living knowledge](https://www.bl.uk/britishlibrary/~/media/bl/global/projects/living-knowledge/documents/living-knowledge-the-british-library-2015-2023.pdf)' (British Library, 2015) which is to say that not only is constantly growing as students complete their research and become newly-minted PhDs, but it also constantly evolving in terms of what fields are captured and how reliably they are filled in by librarians at the student's host institution.
 The full data set currently stands at more than 500,000 documents and is available for download [via DOI](https://bl.iro.bl.uk/concern/datasets/c815b271-09be-4123-8156-405094429198).